austinjp/blank-hugo-theme/README.md

 # Blank Hugo theme

-Ripped-off from @spf's Hyde theme, which in turn is a port of @mdo's Hyde theme for Jekyll.
+Ripped-off from @spf13's [Hyde theme](https://github.com/spf13/hyde), which in turn is a port of @mdo's Hyde theme for Jekyll.